-We will translate texts, sometimes in small groups and sometimes in class, taking turns and discuss their historical context.
-We will analyse the vocabulary and seek for families of words.
+We will translate texts in pairs and small groups and discuss their historical context.
+We will analyse the vocabulary and search for families of words.
 We will identify challenging grammatical phenomena and explan their function.
-We will look at survivng artworks and other cultural achievements of the ancient world and relate it to specific texts.
-Homework will be limited but assigned regularly in order to enhance consolidation.
+We will examine survivng artworks and other cultural achievements of the ancient world and relate them to specific texts.
+Homework will be limited but assigned regularly to consolidate learning.

 By the end of the course students will be expected to:

-2. Feel confident with Greek grammar and vocabulary;
+2. feel confident with Greek grammar and vocabulary; and

 Due to the continuous assessment required for language classes, students must submit one completed Declaration of Authorship form per term.
 CATS points cannot be awarded without the aforementioned form

 To earn credit (CATS points) for your course you will need to register and pay an additional £10 fee for each course you enrol on.
 You can do this by ticking the relevant box at the bottom of the enrolment form or when enrolling online.